Man pleads not guilty to murdering brother, family in N.J. mansion

 Breaking News Emails

-The man accused of killing his brother, sister-in-law, niece and nephew before setting fire to their massive New Jersey home pleaded not guilty to 16 counts Monday.
+The man accused of killing his brother, sister-in-law, niece and nephew and then setting fire to their New Jersey home to cover it up pleaded not guilty Monday to 16 counts.

 Caneiro also faces counts of felony murder, arson, weapons charges, theft, misapplication of entrusted property and hindering his own apprehension.